squer-solutions/micronaut-bfs/README.md

 ### Requests per second
 To measure a metric like requests per second tools like [hey](https://github.com/rakyll/hey) can be useful.
 Follow the installation instruction (or just use homebrew).
-The you can simply run your application and execute a hey command like this:
+Then you can simply run your application and execute a hey command like this:
 ```shell
 hey -n 100000 -c 50 http://localhost:8080/api/hello
 ```